-Following up on the previous blog article, “If Your Ex Moved On, Gladly Pass The Baton”, the question was raised: If you received a warning message from your boyfriend’s ex, during the Honeymoon or Idealization phase, would you even listen?
+Following up on the previous blog article, “If Your Ex Moved On, Gladly Pass The Baton,” the question was raised: If you received a warning message from your new partner’s ex, during the honeymoon or idealization phase, would you have listened?

 All the expected lies the narcissist has said about you, will only look more credible in the eyes of the new target, and you will seem like a foolish, jilted, and jealous ex-lover.

 I know many of you truly have good intentions, and only want to warn the next target, from a place of “sisterhood” or “brotherhood” and protection.
 You may say to yourself, “Dang, if I wasn’t able to save myself from that hell, at least I can save another.”
 Or you might think, “I wish I had been warned!
 I am most certainly doing the new target a big favor”, but the narcissist will have beaten you to the punch, and will only discredit you as the jilted ex-lover.